I have come to this point of writing this letter to you because, am convinced that if I don’t speak up for myself, no one would.

 During his election campaigns, he promised to find the killers of Ahmed Hussein-Suale, and he has been president for more than five years, but there is deafening silence over progress of work on how far the finders of Hussein-Suale’s killers are.
 For as long as the killers remain at large, fear would continue to hang like the Sword of Damocles over the heads of journalists pursuing the fulfilment of their commitment to serve the public interest and to hold the powerful to account.
 That also goes to show that the State is incapable of finding and punishing murderers with a devastating effect of emboldening others who would see the weakness of the State as opportunity to commit evil.

-While he promised to ‘protect the public purse’, he has opened it wide, and allowed all manner of person to dip their hands and help themselves to the public money.
+While he promised to ‘protect the public purse’, he has opened it wide, and allowed all manner of persons to dip their hands and help themselves to the public money.
 This country since Akufo-Addo’s presidency has been saddled with a larger than normal public expenditure in the payment of salaries and emoluments than in our recent past.
 So many unnecessary positions have been created in public institutions and enterprises for persons connected to the president and his ruling party.
 Some institutions have more deputy CEOs than necessary, with some redundant positions created, just to give jobs to the boys and girls.
 The recently released Auditor-General’s Report shows how public money is being plundered without regard or cause.
 It is obvious who are beneficiaries of the plunder which has effectively ballooned government expenditure, further worsening the country’s fiscal situation.

 In the face of all these, the president has faithfully denied culpability or knowledge.
 He blames the John Mahama Administration, the Russia-Ukraine war and the COVID-19 pandemic.
 Well, it is on record that he and his delegation to Europe were responsible for bringing into the country ‘Patient zero’ at the outbreak of COVID-19.